TeseoLou/codoku/README.md

 - A New Game Setup Modal was introduced to automatically appear on page load.
 - It prompts users to choose difficulty and timer settings before accessing the puzzle.
 - The Cancel button was removed to prevent players from accidentally closing the modal without making a selection.
-- The modal was configured to disable dismissal via clicking outside or pressing Esc, using Bootstrap’s backdrop and keyboard options.
+- The modal was configured to disable dismissal via clicking outside or pressing Esc, using `Bootstrap`’s backdrop and keyboard options.

 ![Initial Setup Modal](docs/figures/screenshots/start-up-modal.webp)
 *The modal guides users through difficulty and timer selection upon first visiting the site, improving orientation and reducing confusion.*